wp-plugins/feedweb/Readme.txt

 Requires WordPress 3.0 and PHP 5.

 For more information go to [**Feedweb Readers Community**](http://feedweb.net) website.
-Our Readers Community portal: How it works.
 Welcome blogs, blogs, and more blogs!
 [vimeo http://vimeo.com/65323163]

 **NOTE**: The plugin is compatible with Firefox, Chrome and Opera browsers.
 We strongly recommend not using Internet Explorer.